A simple but effective, “get more done in less time“ practice

 Not only does it help to improve mental wellness and resilience, but it also makes you more effective in your work.

-One of the main reasons why taking breaks is so important is that our brains fatigue over time.
-When we work for long periods of time without taking a break, our brains become fatigued and our productivity decreases.
+When you work for long periods of time without taking a break, your brain becomes fatigued and your productivity decreases.
 It's like a muscle that needs rest to recover, the more you use it, the more you need to rest it.

 So, how can you make taking breaks a part of your daily routine?
 Here are three actionable steps you can take:

-- Get QUALITY Breaks: Your break densest mean hop on Linked in or check emails.
+2. Get QUALITY Breaks: Your break doesn’t mean hop on Linkedin or check emails.
 Get up from your desk, move your body or read a book.
 The quality of your rest is important to get the best results.

 Incorporating regular breaks into your workday can have a big impact on your productivity, focus and creativity.